CASE Greenpeace Mobilisation Lab

 To satisfy both needs, Henrik and Jonas worked with the Greenpeace Mobilisation Lab to introduce a range of different training processes across the organisation globally, such as Human Centered Design, to equip staff with the tools they need.

 The result kickstarted a creative revolution inside the organisation by empowering all levels of staff to boost to their own creative capacity and the skills to run co-creative workshops.

 There is now a global network of more than 400 facilitators that are equipped with the tools and processes to lead, boost the organisation’s creative process, and support campaign teams in developing relevant ideas.

 “A few years down the line we are seeing the impacts of these trainings with project teams taking on co-creation of ideas with communities as a key part of their planning, greater collaboration between teams internally, and the process Henrik introduced to staff being used to design Greenpeace’s long term strategy for the next 10 years.”

 – Tracy Frauzel, Mobilisation Strategy Director, Mobilisation Lab at Greenpeace

 “Many trainers can deliver content, but only some can ensure that participants fully internalise and master new material and put it into action.
-Henrik and his team delivered a world-class curriculum that empowered me and my colleagues with the skills needed to lead others through creative collaboration and idea development.
+Henrik and Jonas delivered a world-class curriculum that empowered me and my colleagues with the skills needed to lead others through creative collaboration and idea development.
 We know because it’s already happening around the Greenpeace offices globally.”

 – Michael Silberman, Global Director, Mobilisation Lab at Greenpeace